 There are a lot of blogs dedicated to one particular army, or a few Warhammer 40K armies.
 Some of those blogs will have some great information, and some authors will be kind enough to help you out if you post a comment.

 For example, I would gladly help anyone out interested in Chaos Space Marines.
 Greggles is a very friendly guy who I’m sure would help an aspiring Ork player out.
-If you like Space Wolves then there’s who is an avid Space Wolves player.
-His blog is dedicated entirely to Space Wolves.
 NafNaf recommends the Dark City forum for Dark Eldar players.

 Bear in mind that everyone has their preferences and their own personal experiences when giving advice on Warhammer 40K armies.
 We don’t all see each army the same way.
-Eldar can be seen as overpowered but one person, but someone else will say how balanced the army is.
+Eldar can be seen as overpowered to one person, but someone else will say how balanced they are.
 Experiences and perception will impact advice given, so do not rely on a single source of information for this reason.